ShamWuo/CodeTyper/README.md

 - Automatic trimming keeps playback performant during long sessions without flashing the cursor to the top.
 - Adjustable stage width, minimum height, and reset height when you need roomy frames.
 - Multiple color themes tuned for the custom highlight map.
+- Optional line numbers render in the live stage and exported GIFs with a single toggle.
+- Override syntax detection with a searchable language picker when auto-detect gets it wrong.
 - Export ready-to-share GIFs or compile them into a temporary library without downloading immediately.

 ## Quick Start